 4> if the uplink grant is a configured uplink grant:

-5> start or restart the configuredGrantTimer, if configured, for the corresponding HARQ process when the transmission is performed;
+5> start or restart the configuredGrantTimer, if configured, for the corresponding HARQ process when the transmission is performed if LBT failure indication is not received from lower layers;

-5> start or restart the cg-RetransmissionTimer, if configured, for the corresponding HARQ process when the transmission is performed.
+5> start or restart the cg-RetransmissionTimer, if configured, for the corresponding HARQ process when the transmission is performed if LBT failure indication is not received from lower layers.

 4> if the uplink grant is addressed to C-RNTI, and the identified HARQ process is configured for a configured uplink grant:

-5> start or restart the configuredGrantTimer, if configured, for the corresponding HARQ process when the transmission is performed.
+5> start or restart the configuredGrantTimer, if configured, for the corresponding HARQ process when the transmission is performed if LBT failure indication is not received from lower layers.

 4> if cg-RetransmissionTimer is configured for the identified HARQ process:

-5> if the transmission is performed:
+5> if the transmission is performed and LBT failure indication is not received from lower layers:

 6> consider the identified HARQ process as not pending.